AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/job.md

   "jobId": 24,
   "progress": 0,
   "reportSuiteId": "examplersid",
-  "serverCalls": null,
+  "serverCalls": 100,
   "status": "processing"
 }
 ```

-The `validationToken` is consumed when you run a data repair job.
+The `validationToken` is consumed when you create a data repair job.
 You must use the [Server call estimate](server-call-estimate.md) endpoint to generate a new `validationToken` to call this API again.

 ## View a job list